dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Nearly as strong of a Steel-type as it is a [Ground-type attacker](#excadrill---i-dig-it), Excadrill is also easily the most accessible Pokemon of this Type.
-Evolving from Drillbur with 50 Candy, it's a common wild Pokemon you'll want to use your Pinap Berries on and ideally catch in Cloudy Weather for the level boost.
+Evolving from Drilbur with 50 Candy, it's a common wild Pokemon you'll want to use your Pinap Berries on and ideally catch in Cloudy Weather for the level boost.

 ### Jirachi - Make a Wish!
 ![Jirachi](https://img.pokemondb.net/sprites/home/normal/jirachi.png)